MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-211.md

 ### Project files

 * Download the [files](https://github.com/Microsoft/HolographicAcademy/archive/Holograms-211-Gesture.zip) required by the project.
 Requires Unity 2017.2 or later.
-  * If you still need older Unity support or would like to access the previous version of this Academy course, please see the [Holograms 211 archive](holograms-211-archive.md).
 * Un-archive the files to your desktop or other easy to reach location.

 ### Errata and Notes